taubman33/react-router/README.md

 ### Importing Dependencies

-First, we need to install `react-router-dom` and save it as a dependency to `package.json`:
+First, we need to install `react-router-dom` and save it as a dependency to `package.json`...
 ```
 npm install --save react-router-dom
 ```

-Then, in `App.js`, we need to import all of the components we want to use from React Router:
+Then, in `App.js`, we need to import all of the components we want to use from React Router...
 ```js
 // App.js